-Since CBD is oil-based, it also makes sense to combine it with oil-based skincare.
+Since CBD is oil-based, combining it with oil-based skincare makes sense.

-Before applying CBD oil directly to your skin, check the ingredients for any potential allergens.
-CBD oil will typically contain a carrier oil (MCT oil and hemp seed oil are the most common) and may also contain flavourings.
+Before applying CBD oil directly to your skin, check the ingredients for potential allergens – CBD oil typically contains carrier oil (MCT oil and hemp seed oil are the most common) and may also include flavourings.

 If you suffer from inflamed skin, a CBD balm with cooling ingredients such as camphor or peppermint may help soothe the itch.

 Balms are thicker and will need to be applied less often.
 Although a balm will be more greasy than a cream or a lotion, this intense moisturising effect is required to help restore the moisture barrier.